raga2560/angular-lightning-webpack-starter/README.md

  ├──src/                           * our source files that will be compiled to javascript │   ├──main.browser.ts            * our entry file for our browser environment │   │
- │   ├──index.html                 * index.html: where we generate our index page
+ │   ├──index.js                   * Template for index.html: where we generate our index page
  │   │
  │   ├──polyfills.ts               * our polyfills file
  │   │